Olfactory toxicity in fish: Olfactory system

 Olfaction begins with an interaction between an odorant molecule and an olfactory sensory neuron (OSN) located within the epithelium of the Glomerulus bulb.
 Odorants bind to receptor proteins that are held within individual OSNs.
-It is important to note that not all fish have the same types or number of receptor proteins making olfactory toxicity and the subsequent effects species specific.
+Not all fish have the same types or number of receptor proteins making olfactory toxicity and the subsequent effects species specific.
 There are three types of OSN cells: (1) ciliated cells, microvillus cells, and crypt cells.
 These cells are distributed across the olfactory epithelium (OE), OSNs that express common binding receptor proteins are connected to the olfactory bulb (OB) by axons.

 The changes in olfactory function can be placed into three categories: (1) anosmia, the inability to smell; (2) hyposmia, a reduced ability to smell; or (3) dysosmia, where olfactory signals are incorrectly processed.
 Most chemicals at lower concentrations cause a degree of hyposmia while at higher concentrations anosmia is the result.
 Dysomia is less commonly observed, however, cases of fish becoming attracted to metal-contaminated waters have been studied and examined.